Covered pharmacy services

 - Placing drugs in a pill organizer at your request, if not medically justified

-- Sample taking by a nurse at a pharmacy (e.g. blood test)
+- Sample taking by a nurse at a pharmacy such as blood test

 - Group A Strep-test